 - Tick the box for Turn on FileVault disk encryption.
 FileVault encrypts the contents of your Mac's hard drive.

 - Tick the box for Allow my iCloud account to unlock my disk.
-Allowing iCloud to unlock your disk is the same thing as allowing iCloud to reset your Mac's password.
+Allowing iCloud to unlock your disk is the same as allowing iCloud to reset your Mac's password.

 - Tick the box for Store files from Documents and Desktop in iCloud to store everything on your desktop and your Documents folder.